hashicorp/vagrant/website/source/docs/docker/configuration.html.md

     manage the lifecycle and configuration of containers.
 This defaults to false.

+  * `compose_configuration` (Hash) - Configuration values used for populating
+    the `docker-compose.yml` file.
+The value of this Hash is directly merged and written to the `docker-compose.yml` file allowing customization of non-services items like networks and volumes.

   * `create_args` (array of strings) - Additional arguments to pass to `docker run` when the container is started.
 This can be used to set parameters that are not exposed via the Vagrantfile.